- How Sleep Works

-Burglary is actually a subsection of property crime, representing 19.1% of all property crimes.
+Burglary is actually a subsection of property crime, representing 18.2% of all property crimes.
 However, we felt it was necessary to include as a separate category because of how it relates to home safety.
 The security of your home plays a big factor in how safe you feel in your bedroom and, consequently, how well you sleep.

-For each category of crime, we calculated the number of times it was committed per 100K residents.
+For each category of crime, we calculated the number of times it was committed per 10K residents.
 Based on these numbers, we narrowed down our list to the top 5 safest and least safe cities in America.
 Scroll down to view our full rankings for the top cities in America, and see how your city stacks up when it comes to crime.

 Below we share the top five safest cities in America, according to Tuck.
-Each of these cities boasts some of the lowest violent, property, and burglary crime rates in the U.S. They’re all decently-sized metro areas, with the smallest one still well over 250,000 residents.
+Each of these cities boasts some of the lowest violent, property, and burglary crime rates in the U.S. They’re all decently-sized metro areas, with the smallest one still well over 200,000 residents.

 It’s rare to see a Safest Cities in America list that doesn’t have Irvine, CA on it.
-With a population of 266,663, Irvine enjoys two claims to fame when it comes to safety.
+With a population of 276,115, Irvine enjoys two claims to fame when it comes to safety.

 With a suburban feel and a thriving business center, Irvine is home to both families and young professionals.
 The school system is highly rated, and the city is nestled between the beach and the mountains, making it a great place to live and to sleep.

-It might surprise some to find New York City on our list of the safest cities in the U.S. However, New York has the lowest burglary rate of all the cities on our list, at 141 per 100K residents.
-The Big Apple also holds the second lowest rate of property crime in the country, at 1,462.35 per 100K residents.
+It might surprise some to find New York City on our list of the safest cities in the U.S. However, New York has the lowest burglary rate of all the cities on our list, at 12.89 per 10K residents.
+The Big Apple also holds the second lowest rate of property crime in the country, at 144.86 per 10K residents.
 That’s nearly half the national average.

-While New York does have a higher than average violent crime rate, at 573.42 per 100K residents, its low rates of burglary and property crime earn it the #2 spot on our list.
+Both of those numbers are impressive, especially considering this is a major tourist destination.
+Tourists tend to make easy targets for criminals.
+While New York does have a higher than average violent crime rate, at 53.89 per 10K residents, its low rates of burglary and property crime earn it the third spot on our list.

 Local law enforcement has been working diligently to lower the crime rates here for the past few decades, and their efforts continue to pay off.
 For the past 27 years, crime has been on the decline in NYC.